joebywan/tfmodules/auto_Remove_Full_Access_SCP/README.md

 This repository contains the Terraform module for automatically removing the FullAWSAccess Service Control Policy (SCP) from newly created AWS accounts and replacing it with a NoPermissions SCP.
 It also sends a notification to an Amazon SNS topic when this event occurs.

-The module creates an AWS Lambda function that's triggered by a CloudWatch Events rule.
+The module creates an AWS Lambda function that's triggered by a Eventbridge rule.
 The rule is configured to fire on the `CreateAccountResult` event in AWS Organizations.
 When a new account is created and the event fires, the Lambda function checks if the `FullAWSAccess` SCP is attached to the account.
 If it is, the function replaces it with a `NoPermissions` SCP and sends a notification to an SNS topic.

+Reason for this is that by default the root OU has FullAWSAccess SCP attached, which is inherited on new account creation, allowing any new accounts by default to do whatever.
+This setup removes that, stopping the unlimited access, while not impeding any future added SCPs from taking effect.

 ## Requirements